intrepidcs/libicsneo/docs/Usage.rst

 In order to handle messages, users may register message callbacks, which are automatically called whenever a matching message is received.
 Message callbacks consist of a user-defined ``std::function< void( std::shared_ptr<Message> ) >`` and optional message filter used for matching.
+If no message filter is provided, the default-constructed one will be used, which matches any message.
 Registering a callback returns an ``int`` representing the id of the callback, which should be stored by the user and later used to remove the callback when desired.
 Note that this functionality is only available in C and C++.
+C does not currently support filters.

 The default method of handling messages is to enable message polling, which is built upon message callbacks.
 Enabling message polling will register a callback that stores each received message in a buffer for later retrieval.